andrevidela/Research-report/Thesis/index.md

            r2 s')
 ```

 Our optimisation is subsumed by the “newtype-optimisation” which erases any boxing around types with a single constructor.
 We can however safely inline this function since `(>>=)` will only be composed with itself, since it takes linear arguments the inlining when composed is safe.
 This time we expect the running time to be consistently smaller.
-Additionally, since we can make SAT problems arbitrary complicated we can have a benchmark that measures in tens of seconds and record differences in runtime in the order of seconds rather than micro-seconds.
+Additionally, since we can make SAT problems arbitrarily complicated we can have a benchmark that measures in tens of seconds and record differences in runtime in the order of seconds rather than micro-seconds.

 ## How to Run the Benchmarks

 Results are only useful if they are reproducible.
 This section aims to inform the reader of the conditions in which the benchmarks have been run and which tools have been used in order to collect and analyse the results.
-This with the goal to make those results reproducible by you, the reader, either exactly by re-using the tools, or by replicating the functionality of the tools presented.
+This is with the goal to make those results reproducible by you, the reader, either exactly by re-using the tools, or by replicating the functionality of the tools presented.

 Since the benchmarks have to be run many times and have to be run in an identical and reproducible setting I've written a program that will do just that: Idris-bench.
 Idris-bench will run all the idris2 programs in a folder using a given compiler version, a number of runs for each program and will measure how long each run took, and will aggregate the results in a CSV file.

 Additionally, as mentioned in section 6.1, we are going to be very interested in the standard deviation of our results, this is why I have written another tool to analyse the results: Idris-stats.
-Idris-stats ingests the csv files from Idris-bench and outputs statistical information about it in another csv file.
+Idris-stats ingests the CSV file from Idris-bench and outputs statistical information about it in another CSV file.

 ### Idris-bench

-Idris-bench is our benchmarking program and can be found at [https://github.com/andrevidela/idris-bench](https://github.com/andrevidela/idris-bench).
+Idris-bench is our benchmarking program and can be found at [https://github.com/andrevidela/idris-bench](#).

 Idris-bench takes the following arguments:

 - `-p | --path IDRIS_PATH` the path to the idris2 compiler we want to use to compile our tests.
-This is used to test the different between different compiler versions.
+This is used to test the difference between different compiler versions.
 Typically, running the benchmarks with our optimised compiler and running the benchmarks without our optimisation can be done by calling the program with two different versions of the idris2 compiler.
 - `-t | --testPath TEST_PATH` The path to the root folder containing the test files.
 - `-o | --output FILE_OUTPUT` The location and name of the CSV file that will be written with our results.
 	- Alternatively, `--stdout` can be given in order to print out the results on the standard output.
 - `-c | --count` The number of times each file has to be benchmarked.
 This is to get multiple results and avoid lucky/unlucky variations.
 - `--node` If the node backend should be used instead.
 If this flag is absent, the Chez backend will be used instead.

-A hidden feature of it is the ability to use the `realRunTime` function in order to parse the result of the time spend executing a program.
+A hidden feature of it is the ability to use the `realRunTime` function in order to parse the result of the time spent executing a program.
 This requires recompiling the Idris-bench binary and is not documented.
-The reason for this, is that it makes the assumption that the scheme backend has been modified to wrap programs into a call to `(time ...)`, which is not a feature officially supported by the compiler but which prove to be useful to output the time spend executing _after_ the startup time from the Chez runtime.
+The reason for this is that it makes the assumption that the scheme backend has been modified to wrap programs into a call to `(time ...)`, which is not a feature officially supported by the compiler but which proves to be useful to output the time spent executing _after_ the startup time from the Chez runtime.

 ### Idris-stats